lolo101/indddy/README.md

-# DDD AST
+# Indddy - the DDD indicator

 Find out whether your codebase is **Strongly Typed 💪** or _Stringly Typed 🤦🏻_

-## Why ?
+## Why?

 I believe that excellent code quality requires the developer to have a firm understanding of the business they implement.

-I believe a firm understanding of the business reflects in a meaningful typing of the code.
+A firm understanding of the business is reflected in the meaningful typing of the code.

 ## Principle

-The idea is to collect types used in the business logic code in order to compare it with the ubiquitous language.
+The idea is to collect types used in the business logic code to compare it with the ubiquitous language.

-With this insight the developer can quantify how much the codebase correctly models the problem to solve.
+With this insight, the developer can quantify how much the codebase correctly models the problem to solve.

 ## The tool

-ddd-ast uses [java-parser](https://github.com/jhipster/prettier-java/tree/master/packages/java-parser) to build Concrete Syntax Tree from Java files, collects types identifiers that describe:
+indddy uses [java-parser](https://github.com/jhipster/prettier-java/tree/master/packages/java-parser) to build Concrete Syntax Tree from Java files, collects type identifiers that describe:
 - fields
 - variables
 - parameters